cleves0315/autumn-milktea/README.md

-# Milk Tea Day🧋
+# Autumn MilkTea🧋

-Milk Tea Day is a milk tea-themed project designed to showcase the charm of milk tea through engaging animations and designs.
+Autumn MilkTea is a milk tea-themed project designed to showcase the charm of milk tea through engaging animations and designs.

 ## Project Overview